 Chief George Rosenthal began his career in 1997 with the Hudson County Sheriff’s Office.
-During his time with the Hudson County, he began in the Court Division and later served in the Patrol Division and Fugitive Warrant Squad.
-In 2001, he was assigned to work with the United States Marshall Service Joint Fugitive Task Force targeting violent offenders wanted for crimes such as Murder, Attempted Murder, Kidnapping, Sexual Assault, Narcotics Offenses and Parole Violations.
+During his time with Hudson County Sheriff, he was first assigned to the Court Division and was then later transfered to serve in the Patrol Division as well as the Fugitive Warrant Squad.
+In 2001, he was assigned to work with the United States Marshall Service Joint Fugitive Task Force targeting violent offenders wanted for crimes such as murder, attempted murder, kidnapping, sexual assault, narcotics offenses, and parole violations.

 In November of 2002, he transferred service to the Passaic County Sheriff’s Office.
 Since his time with the Passaic County Sheriff’s Office, he has served in Uniformed Patrol where he worked with and has been assigned to our local municipalities.
 Chief Rosenthal was later promoted to detective and assigned to the Sheriff’s Anti-Crime Unit and later to the Bureau of Narcotics.
 He has worked with numerous municipal, county, state and federal agencies conducting joint investigations of various magnitudes.